dlintec/k-meteor-dev/README.md

 for Linux:

-    curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart > kstart;chmod +x kstart;. kstart
+    sudo curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart > kstart;chmod +x kstart;. kstart

-- This will create a script called "kstart" in your current path and a new folder at /opt/application (you should have user privileges to this folder.
-All your applications will be created on that folder of your host machine and mounted inside the container.
+- This will create a script called "kstart" in your current path and a new folder at /opt/application (you should have user privileges to this folder).
+All your applications will be created on that folder of your host machine and mounted inside the container under /opt/application.

 for Mac:

-    curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart-mac > kstart;chmod +x kstart;. kstart
+    sudo curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart-mac > /bin/kstart;sudo chmod +x /bin/kstart; kstart

 - This will create a script called "kstart" in your current path and a new folder at /Users/youruser/Desktop.
 This folder will be mounted inside the container under /opt/application.